 This is where the walk switches from a valley amble to a proper hill walk, and the views open out.
 It’s also the point where my children started to gasp at the panoramic views, and I started to sweat at their proximity to the drop-off.
 Did I say, I don’t like heights?
 Well, I came to terms with heights for myself a long time ago, but not for my children.

 We swapped cameras with another couple and took group photos, then I hustled my kids away from the edge and into the spine of the ridge.

 The upper reaches of Allt Moses are steep and slippy with scree, climbing between the rail tracks and the drop-off.
-We stopped for a pork pie picnic snack, litres of water, and to take photos of what would be the best panoramic views of the day, watching the sunshine and cloud shadows passing over the hills and valleys to the north, and Glyders to the east.
+We stopped for a pork pie picnic snack, litres of water, and to take photos of what would be the best panoramic views of the day, watching the sunshine and cloud shadows passing over the hills and valleys to the north, and Glyderau to the east.

 As we continued our ascent, I made them walk in a new order: Youngest first with me on the outside holding his hand, then Middlest, then Eldest, all of us clustered together.
-In this way, they were tucked into the safer parts of the path and every child could see forwards with elder ones looking over younger ones’ heads (rather than having a taller child’s rucksack in their face).
+In this way, the children were tucked into the safer parts of the path and every child could see forwards with elder ones looking over younger ones’ heads (rather than having a taller child’s rucksack in their face).